Articles-Joey/articles-backups/README.md

 Articles Backups was created by ArticlesJoey as a side project.
 It's purpose is to assist in backup creation and management.
 Written in JavaScript and Node.JS it offers a lightweight backup manager in a easily understandable way.
 This allows easier contribution and lower attack vectors.

-Maintained by [Your Name](https://github.com/yourusername) and open to contributions from the community.
+Maintained by [ArticlesJoey](https://github.com/Articles-Joey) and open to contributions from the community.

 ---